Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 A few days after I submitted my application, I was contacted for an interview.
 The interview was straightforward.
 I was simply asked why I wanted to become a substitute teacher, any previous experience I had teaching children, and how many days a week I was able to work.
 The interviewer then contacted my references and I received an email shortly after with instructions on applying for my short-term substitute teaching license.
 I think that almost everyone who applies and has the proper qualifications and good references get hired.

 After completing a background check and applying for my substitute teacher license, I had to enroll in an orientation session.
-This was a simple informational session about finishing up any paperwork that new subs needed to start working, how to use the online scheduling system for accepting sub jobs, etc. A few days after this orientation session, I received an email that I had been added to the online scheduling system, called Frontline (formerly Aesop).
+This was a simple informational session about finishing up any paperwork that new subs needed to start working, how to use the online scheduling system for accepting sub jobs, etc. A few days after this orientation session, I received an email that I had been added to the online scheduling system, called Absence Management (formerly Aesop) by Frontline Education.
 This is just an online website where you can accept subbing jobs at the districts you have selected to work with.

 Finding Daily Substitute Teaching Jobs